malkouz/ListPlaceholder/README.md

 ## Features
-ListPlaceholder is a swift library allows you to easily add facebook style animated loading placeholder to your tableviews or collection views.
+ListPlaceholder is a swift library allows you to easily add facebook style animated loading placeholder to your tableviews, collection views or custom views.

 ## Installation